 With the calendar, you can display images recorded on the card by date.
 If more than one image was taken on a single date, the image shot first on that date is displayed.

-Use $\odot$ to select the displayed image and press the $\odot$ button to play back the selected image in one frame.
+Use 3 to select a date and press the ext{ button to play back images for the selected date in one frame.}